liawhocksang/GIPFF/README.md

 *   **🎛️ GIPFF GeoGebra Classroom:** [Click here to launch the interactive simulations](https://www.geogebra.org/classroom/ektpfmjk).
 You can freely manipulate variables, explore different physical situations, and test predictions in real time.
 No user account is required to join.

+---

+## 📋 Framework Structure

+Every single activity in the framework is built around a consistent four-part pedagogical design:
+1. **Learning Focus:** Identifies the main mechanics concepts and physical relationships to investigate.
+2. **Interactive Applet:** A digital space to explore the simulation by changing variables and observing immediate results.
+3. **Key Observations:** Highlights important physical relationships and vector dynamics revealed by the applet.
+4. **Challenge / Question:** Conceptual prompts designed to encourage deeper thinking and independent analysis.

 ## 💡 How to Explore

 There is no single prescribed way to move through an applet.
 You are encouraged to open the **GeoGebra Classroom**.
 Investigate freely, test your own predictions, compare different physical scenarios, and construct your own intuitive understanding of mechanics through observation and interaction.